localstack/docs/content/en/user-guide/aws/secretsmanager/index.md

 - **Create Secret**: Create a new secret by clicking **Add a Secret** and providing the required details, such as Name, Tags, Kms Key Id, Secret String, and more.
 - **View Secrets**: View the details of a secret by clicking on the secret name.
 You can also see the secret value by clicking on **Display Secret**.
-- **Edit Secret**: Edit the details of a secret by clicking on the secret name and then clicking **Edit Secret** and adding the needful.
+- **Edit Secret**: Edit the details of a secret by clicking on the secret name and then clicking **Edit Secret** and adding the new secret value.
 - **Delete Secret**: Delete a secret by clicking on the secret name and then clicking **Actions** and then **Remove Selected**.

 ## Examples